 To capture in GNS3, right-click on the link you want to capture on and select “Start capture”.
 Accept the default in the dialog box that opens up or customize it as appropriate.

 If everything goes well, Wireshark should automatically start and you should see packets being captured.
 We will now generate some packets between R1 and R2.
-Let us open a telnet connection from R1 to R2 and just play around a little:
+Let us open a telnet connection from R1 to R2 and just play around a little (you can see some of the most common IOS Cisco commands here):

 Now for the fun part.
 If you look at Wireshark, you should see some packets related to the telnet session you just did, packets like ARP, TCP, and Telnet.